Rules & Regulations

 ii.
 Vehicles must be moved to their designated parking areas prior to 7am Monday through Friday.
 Vehicles not moved will be considered in violation and will be subject to citations and fines and/or towed at owner/operator expense.

 b.
 Officers are authorized to issue citations 24 hours a day, 7 days a week.
-All parking regulations are in effect during move in/out, mid-terms, and finals.
+All parking regulations are in effect during summer break, winter break, spring break, move in/out, mid-terms, and finals.

 c.
 Public Safety Officers are authorized, but not limited, to perform the following:

 i.
 Citation, tow, or immobilize vehicles that violate these regulations.